MoazIrfan/Any-LLM/Readme.md

 # Any-LLM

-> React app For Utilizing Any OpenAI Language Model
+> React ChatGPT Template for Utilizing Any OpenAI Language Model.

 <br>

-#### You'll need to provide OpenAI key in the variable VITE_OPENAI_API_KEY in .env file
+#### Enter your OpenAI key in the variable VITE_OPENAI_API_KEY in .env file and then run following commands:

 <br>